Online payments giant Stripe to create over 1,000 jobs in Republic

 Forbes Magazine estimates the Collison brothers are worth $3.2 billion each, putting them at joint 616th on its rich list, which numbers almost 2,100.

 Stripe was already scaling at a significant rate prior to the Covid crisis.
 Since then it has seen a massive surge in business as more companies rush to beef up their online presence.
-More than 300,000 new businesses got started on Stripe’s platform over the past year with the company handling almost 5,000 transaction requests a second in 2020.
+More than 300,000 new businesses got started on Stripe’s platform over the past year.

 The company found early success by coming up with a simple way for start-ups to accept online payments with just a few lines of code.
 Since then it has developed a range of products that make it easier for companies doing business online.